twinklebob/jekyll-ttskch-theme/_drafts/lovely-long-weekend.md

 eye_catch: https://lh3.googleusercontent.com/QLfs5MyGzgdYgooKTye0HSI67f3uqOH5KtRawj4LqfKxKPK96_mO9TIxpQC12FGu-YYIQvk3eJ2AowAk2XULemOpwJ-K_0rJB6ZNt1wdKvod_2OEJ3fwyOFS42tvAEdOUXlJFw31yvY=w1280-h720-no
 ---

 I don't know about you, but the long weekend seems so far away already.
-I want to quickly write about it before it completely fades from memory.
-We had a great time.
+I wanted to quickly write about it before it completely fades from memory, but I took too long.
+We had a really great time.

 Every couple of months we try to get down to see my parents in Cornwall.
 Somewhat by accident we planned this visit to coincide with the long weekend, so we were able to spend an extra day with them and the Cornish countryside.
 Sometimes we just enjoy the break from routine, but this time we managed to cram so much in.
 I just wanted to share an overview of a lovely weekend.